-After you've set up S/MIME, use policies to manage how S/MIME protection interacts with your users.
-See S/MIME protection.
+After you've set up S/MIME, use Secure Message policies to manage how S/MIME protection interacts with your users.
+See Secure Message policy.

 If you have issues with your S/MIME setup you can click Reset to remove your local CA and the certificates you've added.
 You can then set up S/MIME again.

 If you click Reset, you delete your CA record and all local and third-party certificates, and turn off S/MIME protection.
 If you've configured S/MIME settings in any policies, the settings are retained.